LASzip/LASzip/docs/source/index.rst

 Download
 ------------------------------------------------------------------------------

-Please note that `libLAS`_ links to the LASzip compression library while `LASlib`_ embeds the LASzip codebase.
+Note that the BSD-licensed `libLAS`_ links to the LGPL-licensed LASzip library whereas `LASlib`_ fully integrates and enhances the LASzip codebase which adds a small restriction (R) for certain US entities to the LGPL (see LICENSE.txt).

 Source
 ..............................................................................